Azure/autorest.typescript/test/integration/generated/bodyNumber/README.md

-# BodyNumberClient library for JavaScript
+# BodyNumber client library for JavaScript

-This package contains an isomorphic SDK (runs both in node.js and in browsers) for BodyNumberClient.
+This package contains an isomorphic SDK (runs both in Node.js and in browsers) for BodyNumber client.

 Test Infrastructure for AutoRest